 A paediatric assessment should demonstrate a holistic approach, considering the child's physical, developmental, social and emotional wellbeing in the context of background information provided by parents and carers, the child and by other agencies.
 It is likely to take at least an hour.
 Any injuries and the history around them should be carefully recorded.
 Contemporaneous records should be made.
-Photographs of significant findings should be taken (with consent) by a professional medical photographer, the examining doctor if appropriately trained, or the Police photographer whenever possible.
+Photographs of significant findings should be taken (with consent) by a professional medical photographer, the examining doctor if appropriately trained, or the police photographer whenever possible.

 It may be necessary to arrange investigations such as blood tests, x-rays or scans.
 If results are not immediately available and the result will influence the medical opinion as to the probability of abuse, the child may need to be safeguarded until the result is available.
 For example in circumstances where a skeletal survey is indicated, final X -rays are taken approximately 10 – 14 days after the initial survey.
 A further strategy discussion will be required to discuss any new findings and any further investigations that may be required.

-An immediate conclusion form should be completed at the time of the medical and given to the Police / Social Worker.
+An immediate conclusion form should be completed at the time of the medical and given to the police / Social Worker.